KiFoundation/ki-tools/README.md

 ## Quick Start
-A fresh install of Ubuntu 18.04 is recommended for this install.

 ### Install Golang
 To install Go, visit the Go download page and copy the link of the latest Go release for Linux systems: